lukaskubanek/lukaskubanek-com-legacy/index.md

 layout: home
 ---

 Hi there, my name is Lukáš.
-I’m a software developer from the Czech Republic living in Dresden, Germany.
+I’m a software developer from the Czech Republic living in Berlin, Germany.

 I’m passionate about building software architectures, finding proper abstractions for given domains and keeping things clean and consistent.